kgraves/gen_nums/README.md

 # gen_nums
-A c++ program I worte to generate some testing input for one of my classes

-This program will generate a variable number of random integers between the min_value and max_value inputs
+A c++ program that I wrote for one of my classes that generates a variable number of random integers, between a provided min and max value

 ###Compiling
 ```bash